Nausea and Vomiting in Pregnancy

 Other changes you can make to manage nausea and vomiting:

 - Avoid smells that bother you.
 Strong odors may cause nausea and vomiting to start, or make it worse.
-Take a short walk, turn on a fan, or try to sleep with the window open to get fresh air.
-When you are cooking, open windows to get rid of smells that may cause nausea.

 - Do not brush your teeth right after you eat if it makes you nauseated.